For Administrators and Educators

 Free online anaphylaxis course!
 How about taking a quick anaphylaxis refresher course that can teach you the basics of anaphylaxis, ways to reduce risks in your program, and the recommended emergency treatment in childcare, school and community settings – all in just 30 minutes!
 Visit Allergyaware.ca for more details.

-Talking to your child about cannabis and other substances: On October 17 it will become legal for those 19 years and older to buy, use, possess and grow non-medical cannabis in Canada.
+Talking to your child about cannabis and other substance.
+On October 17 it will become legal for those 19 years and older to buy, use, possess and grow non-medical cannabis in Canada.
 As we prepare for legalization, parents and caregivers may be looking for tips on how to talk to their children about cannabis and other substances.
 Parents and caregivers can try out these key strategies:

 - Be the kind of adult you want your child to become;